opflucker/NetCoreManualDI/README.md

 }
 ```

-This class defines three DI factories: `ForCoursesService`, `ForStudentsService` and `ForSchoolService`.
+This class defines three d-factories: `ForCoursesService`, `ForStudentsService` and `ForSchoolService`.
 Each one knows how to create an internal implemented interface.
-When any dependency can not be resolved at this level, a DI factory takes the form of a PFA, this is, a lambda expression that reduces the original function arity completing known parameters and exposing unknown ones.
-This technique is composable, so a DI factory can be defined using others DI factories, as in `ForSchoolService`.
+When any dependency can not be resolved at this level, a d-factory takes the form of a PFA, this is, a lambda expression that reduces the original function arity completing known parameters and exposing unknown ones.
+This technique is composable, so a d-factory can be defined using others d-factories, as in `ForSchoolService`.

 [ApplicationDomain](src/ApplicationDomain) project implements three interfaces.
 Implementations of [ICoursesService](src/ApplicationDomain/ICoursesService.cs) and [IStudentsService](src/ApplicationDomain/IStudentsService.cs) depends on [ISchoolContext](src/ApplicationDomain.Repositories/ISchoolContext.cs).
 This resource is created externally, so these implementations are not in charge of releasing it.

-`ApplicationDomain` project also implements [ISchoolService](src/ApplicationDomain/ISchoolService.cs) in class [SchoolService](src/ApplicationDomain/SchoolService.cs). `SchoolService` depends on ISchoolContext and also needs to control its lifecycle, so it receives a DI factory.
+`ApplicationDomain` project also implements [ISchoolService](src/ApplicationDomain/ISchoolService.cs) in class [SchoolService](src/ApplicationDomain/SchoolService.cs). `SchoolService` depends on ISchoolContext and also needs to control its lifecycle, so it receives a d-factory.
 Additionally, `SchoolService` depends on `ICoursesService` and `IStudentsService` and must ensure all be created using the same `ISchoolContext` instance, so it receives factories for both too:

 ```C#
 public SchoolService(